Elizabeth Marks: Career

 Marks began competing in swimming competitions shortly after joining the U.S. Army World Class Athlete Program in July 2012.

 In 2014, during the 2014 Invictus Games, she contracted a severe respiratory infection, which forced doctors at Papworth Hospital, United Kingdom to place her in a medically induced coma for one month.
 The infection left Marks with a reduced lung capacity and prolonged exercise can affect her vision.

 Marks has won a gold medal at the 2015 Military World Games and four gold medals at the 2016 Invictus Games.
-After the ceremony, she privately asked Prince Harry, who had awarded her her Gold Medals, if he could present one of her Invictus gold medals to the Doctors and Nurses of Papworth Hospital who had saved her life.
+After the ceremony, she privately asked Prince Harry, who had awarded her her gold medals, if he could present one of her Invictus gold medals to the Doctors and Nurses of Papworth Hospital who had saved her life.
 She qualified for the 2016 Summer Paralympics by clocking a time of 1:28.54 at the U.S. trials, which was only 0.01 seconds short of the world record.
 She won an individual gold and a relay bronze medal at the Paralympics.

 In June 2021 the US announced the 34 Paralympic swimmers who would be going to the delayed 2020 Summer Paralympics in Tokyo.
 The women's team was Marks, Jessica Long, McKenzie Coan, Rebecca Meyers and Mallory Weggemann.

 On April 14, 2022, Marks was named to the roster to represent the United States at the 2022 World Para Swimming Championships.
+On April 29, 2023, Marks was named to the roster to represent the United States at the 2023 World Para Swimming Championships.

 Personal life

-Marks is married to Mason Heibel.
+Marks is married to former US Army Explosive Ordnance Disposal soldier, Mason Heibel.